A Guide to German Wine Classifications

 Tafelwein

 Tafelwein, or table wine, is a basic classification of wine in Germany.
 It is light and often served with meals.
-Typically, Tafelwein is produced from various grape varieties, including Riesling, and is considered an everyday wine.
+Typically, Tafelwein is produced from various grape varieties, including Riesling, and is considered an everyday amount as many wine producers.

-Tafelwein, as a classification, does not hold any geographical indication, making it a “Wein ohne Herkunftsangabe” (wine without origin).
+Tafelwein, as a former german wine classification system, does not hold any geographical indication, making it a “Wein ohne Herkunftsangabe” (wine without origin).
 However, there are certain regulations that the wine must adhere to, such as a minimum alcohol level and a prohibition against adding sugar or artificial flavors.

 Landwein